Keyboard shortcuts

 Federated Chat Milestone

-Extend chat across hosts once cap transport crosses machines.
+Extend chat across hosts after a separate proof shows cap transport crossing machines.
 This integration test exercises networking, TLS, OIDC, key-management, and audit proposals together.

 • Define cross-host addressing (@user@host, #room@host) and record it in schema.